Field voting booth on the International Space Station (ISS) during the 2020 US presidential election

 The difference this time is that neither Wilmore nor Williams were originally scheduled to be on the ISS on Election Day, November 5.
 The Starliner returned earlier this month without its passengers.

-"I submitted a request to get my ballot today," Wilmore said in a phone call with reporters earlier.
-"As an American citizen, voting is incredibly important to me, and NASA makes it easy for me to do so," the astronaut said, according to The Hill on September 23.
+"I submitted a ballot request today," Mr. Wilmore shared in a phone call with reporters earlier.
+"As an American citizen, voting is a very important role for me, and NASA makes it easy," The Hill newspaper quoted the astronaut as saying on September 23.

-US Election: People cast first ballots for president
+US Election: People cast their first ballots for president

-Harris County, Texas, election officials announced they have partnered with NASA to send ballots to astronauts in PDF format.
-The PDF is password-protected, ensuring that the ballot is confidential.
+Harris County, Texas, election officials announced they have partnered with NASA to send ballots in PDF format to astronauts.
+The PDF is password-protected, ensuring the ballot is secret.

-The first astronaut to vote in space was David Wolf, when he was aboard the Russian space station Mir in 1997.
+The first astronaut to vote in space was David Wolf, when he was aboard Russia's Mir space station in 1997.

 Four other American astronauts currently on the ISS will not vote from space.
 Astronaut Tracy Caldwell Dyson returns to Earth on September 23.
 Colleagues Matthew Dominick, Michael Barratt and Jeanette Epps will leave the ISS on October 6.